 Q 16.
 Why we should keep a handkerchief on the nose and mouth while sneezing?

-When a person suffering from common cold sneezes, the fine droplets of moisture containing thousands of viruses are spread in the air, these viruses may enter the body of healthy person while breathing, thus we should keep handkerchief on the mouth and nose while sneezing so that viruses may not spread In the air and enter into a healthy person’s body to make him sick.
+Ans.
+When a person suffering from common cold sneezes, the fine droplets of moisture containing thousands of viruses are spread in the air, these viruses may enter the body of a healthy person while breathing, thus we should keep a handkerchief on the mouth and nose while sneezing so that viruses do not spread In the air and enter into a healthy person’s body to make him sick.

-Houseflies sit on the garbage and animal excreta where pathogens stick to their bodies and these pathogens get transferred to uncovered food when these flies sit on uncovered food items and the person consuming these food fall sick.
+Ans.
+Houseflies sit on the garbage and animal excreta where pathogens stick to their bodies and these pathogens get transferred to uncovered food when these flies sit on uncovered food items and the person consuming these food falls sick.

 Q 18.
-What are the advantages of sealed air tight packing for storage of food items?
+What are the advantages of sealed air-tight packing for the storage of food items?

-Sealed air tight packets prevent the attack of microbes and protect the food items inside it from getting spoiled and toxic.
+Ans.
+Sealed airtight packets prevent the attack of microbes and protect the food items inside them from getting spoiled and toxic.

 Q 19.
 Write short notes on diseases causing microorganisms in animals.

-There are some microorganisms that cause disease in animals also like anthrax is a very dangerous human and cattle disease caused by a bacterium.
+Ans.
+There are some microorganisms that cause disease in animals also.
+Anthrax is a very dangerous human and cattle disease caused by a bacterium.
 Foot and mouth disease of cattle is caused by a virus.

 Q 20.
 Write short notes on diseases causing microorganisms in plants.

+Ans.
 There are some microorganisms that cause disease in plants like wheat, sugarcane, rice, potatoes, oranges, and apples.
-Like citrus canker disease caused by bacteria in plant, rust of wheat disease in wheat plant caused by fungi.
+Citrus canker disease is caused by bacteria in plants, and rust of wheat disease in wheat plants is caused by fungi.
 These diseases reduce the yield of crops and can be controlled by using certain chemicals that kill microbes.